kernelsauce/turbo/README.md

 Contributions (important read!)
 -----------------------------------------------
 Making a event-driven server is hard work!
 I would really like to get some people working together with me on this project.
 All contributions are greatly appreciated.
 Not only in developing the server, but also in documentation, howto's, a official web site and any other field you think YOU can help.
 The plan is to take on node.js, Tornado and others!
+If you have any questions then please send them to jhnabrhmsn @ gmail.com .

 Introduction
 ------------